Definition: doped glasses which can be used as laser gain media

 Laser glasses are produced in similar ways as passive optical glasses, just with the addition of some laser-active substance.
 However, one often adds further substances:

 - Some substances (e.g. alumina in silicate glasses) help to better incorporate the laser-active dopant ions, i.e., to avoid clustering of those ions at high doping concentrations.

 - Some dopants help to absorb pump radiation in additional spectral regions and exhibit energy transfer processes to the laser-active ions.
-Examples for such combinations are Cr/Nd, Sm/Nd, Er/Yb and Tm/Ho.
+Examples of such combinations are Cr/Nd, Sm/Nd, Er/Yb and Tm/Ho.

-- In other cases, the depopulation of the lower laser level is the function of a dopant.
+- In other cases, the depopulation in the lower laser level is the function of a dopant.

 The precise chemical composition of a laser glass is often not publicly known; one may e.g. only know that it is a potassium-aluminum-phosphate glass, but not what the relative amounts of various dopants are, and some dopants may not be disclosed by the manufacturer.
 The composition may not even be completely consistent even between multiple badges of the nominally same glass from the same manufacturer.
 When switching to a different manufacturer, one may often not be able to obtain a very similar glass.